processone/eturnal/README.md

 ## Configuration

 The eturnal server is configured by editing the `/etc/eturnal.yml` file.
 This file uses the (indentation-sensitive!)
 [YAML][7] format.
-A commented [example configuration][8] is shipped with the eturnal server.
-However, for TURN relaying to work, you'll have to specify the [shared authentication][3] `secret` and probably also the `relay_ipv4_addr` option (which should be set to the server's external IPv4 address).
+For TURN relaying to work, you'll have to specify the [shared authentication][3] `secret` and usually also the `relay_ipv4_addr` option (which should be set to the server's external IPv4 address).
 As an example, a minimal configuration for offering STUN and TURN services on port 3478 (UDP and TCP) might look like this:

 ```yaml
 eturnal: